Corleck Head: Discovery

-Corleck Hill's Irish name is Sliabh na Trí nDée (the "Hill of the Three Gods").
-The literary evidence indicates that the hill was a significant druidic (the priestly caste in ancient Celtic cultures) site of worship during the Iron Age, and was traditionally known as once being "the pulse of Ireland".
-From the early Christian period, it became a major site for the Lughnasadh, an ancient harvest festival celebrating the Celtic god Lugh, a warrior king and master craftsman of the Tuatha Dé Danann—one of the foundational Irish tribes in Irish mythology.
-(Note: The Lughnasadh was one of the quarterly Gaelic calendar festivals, the others being the Samhain (beginning of winter), Imbolc (spring) and Bealtaine (summer).)
 Corleck is one of six areas in the northern province of Ulster where clusters of apparently related stone idols have been found.
 (Note: The others are Cathedral Hill in Armagh town, the Newtownhamilton and Tynan areas in County Armagh, the southernmost part of Lough Erne in County Fermanagh and the Raphoe region in north-west County Donegal.)
-Other ancient objects found near Corleck include the 1st century BC wooden Ralaghan Idol (also brought to attention by Barron), (Note: The townland of Ralaghan is about 7 km south-east of Corleck Hill.
+Other ancient objects found near Corleck include the 1st-century BC wooden Ralaghan Idol (also brought to attention by Barron), (Note: The townland of Ralaghan is about 7 km south-east of Corleck Hill.
 Barron recalled being approached in a bog by a man holding a large stick-like object which turned out to be the Ralaghan Idol.
 The man told him that he intended to throw it back into the bog and that "we're getting dozens of these carved sticks and putting them back.
 You see, you can't take what's been offered ... the other day one of us got a beautiful bowl, bronze or gold ... carved and decorated all over."
 When Barron asked him where the bowl was now, the man said that they had thrown it back "at once", fearing bad luck to have kept it.) a small contemporary spherical stone head from the nearby townlands of Corravilla, and the Corraghy Heads.